MJDarling-web/IndieProject/plan.md

 ### Friday/Satuday:
 - [x] clean up POM hard coding :)
 - [x] double check we have test cases for each DAO
-- [ ] double check logging is implemented / commuterImpact.log update
 - [x] clean up extra debugging, system.out.prints, etc...
 - [x] change fuelApiTest to uppercase
 - [x] "no need to subclass anything" :)

 ## Sunday:
 - [x] determine if you need "overall" in the breakdown or should it be total??
-- [ ] review TODOs to remove
 - [x] review and incorporate previous feedbacks and close them...
-- [ ] Jazz up site if time allows
 - [x] Review completed project, each page and adjust as necessary or make notes for completion.
 - [x] Record video presentation.

 ### Monday - Wednesday:
+- [ ] Jazz up site if time allows
+- [ ] review TODOs to remove
+- [ ] double check logging is implemented / commuterImpact.log update
+- [ ] make sure logging is throughout project
+- [ ] review TODOs to remove
+- [ ] check for JavaDocs,
+- [ ] check design docs,
+- [ ] Complete testDaos necessary to meet project expectations

 ### page fixes
 - [ ] fix edit commuteLog
 - [ ] add column for current cost of fuel per gallon